Onlookers with filmmaker Kimi Takesue

 About the Speakers

 Kimi Takesue is an award-winning filmmaker working in documentary, narrative, and experimental genres.
-She is the recipient of the John Simon Guggenheim Fellowship in Film.
-In 2018 she received a highly-competitive national “Breakthrough Award” and fellowship from Chicken and Egg Pictures for her contributions to the documentary field.
-Other honors include a Rockefeller Media Arts Fellowship, two artist fellowships from the New York Foundation for the Arts (NYFA), a Kodak Cinematography Fellowship, a CAAM Fellowship (Center for Asian American Media), and grants from Catapult, ITVS, Pennsylvania Council on the Arts, New York State Council on the Arts (NYSCA), and The Arts Council of England.
-She is eleven-time artist fellow at Yaddo, Marblehouse, Wexner Center for the Arts, Bogliasco, and MacDowell.
+She is the recipient of the John Simon Guggenheim Fellowship in Film, the Rockefeller Fellowship in Media Arts, and the internationally competitive “Breakthrough Award” and fellowship from Chicken and Egg Pictures honoring women making significant contributions to the documentary field.
+Other honors include fellowships from the New York Foundation for the Arts, a Kodak Cinematography Fellowship, and grants from ITVS, Catapult Film Fund, New York State Council on the Arts, Pennsylvania Council on the Arts, and the Arts Council of England and artist fellowships from Yaddo (5x), MacDowell (5x), Marblehouse, Wexner Center for the Arts and Bogliasco.

 Inney Prakash is a film curator and critic based in New York City and the founder and director of Prismatic Ground, an annual festival dedicated to avant-garde media.
 His previous roles include Co-Director of Programming at Maysles Documentary Center and Curatorial Lead for the San Diego Asian Film Festival He presently serves as Curator of Film at the Asia Society Museum.
 Prakash has also contributed to festivals like Sundance and SXSW.
 His writings have appeared in Filmmaker Magazine, Film Comment, and several other platforms, reflecting his deep engagement with the film community.